-That “magic number” is difficult to come up with and is unique for each individual, according to Chris Hardy, a certified financial planner and enrolled agent from Suwanee, Georgia.
+However, this “magic number” is unique for each individual so it can be difficult to come up with according to Chris Hardy, a certified financial planner and enrolled agent from Suwanee, Georgia.

-Quite simply, a person should have more income than expenses, Hardy says.
-A pre-retiree can achieve that by paying off all debts—including any mortgages—before he or she retires.
-Then, the pre-retiree should add up all of his or her monthly obligations, like utilities, travel expenses, insurance payments, taxes and groceries, plus any amount that he or she would like to have on the side as “fun money.”
+First and foremost, a person should have more income than expenses, Hardy says.
+A pre-retiree can achieve this by paying off all debts – including any mortgages – before they retire.
+Then, the pre-retiree should add up all of their monthly obligations – like utilities, travel expenses, insurance payments, taxes, and groceries – plus any amount that they would like to have on the side as fun money.
 All together, this represents a pre-retiree’s “must-have” income amount.

-Then, the pre-retiree should add up all of his or her income sources beyond retirement funds, such as pensions and rental income.
-Now, all of the pre-retiree’s expenses can be subtracted from all of his or her income.
-If there is a shortfall, that number can be divided by 4% to give an asset amount that is needed to find “the magic number,” Hardy says.
+Next, the pre-retiree should add up all of their income sources beyond retirement funds, such as pensions and rental income.
+Now, all of the pre-retiree’s expenses can be subtracted from all of the pre-retiree’s income.
+According to Hardy, if there is a shortfall, that number can be divided by 4% to give an asset amount that is needed to find “the magic number.”

-For example, if all of a pre-retiree’s monthly obligations add up to $5,500 per month, and his or her income sources will only bring in $3,600 per month, this means he or she will have an annual shortfall of $22,800.
-This number can then be divided by 4% to get to $570,000—the “magic number” this pre-retiree will need to fund a retirement that could last as many as 30 years.
+For example, if all of a pre-retiree’s monthly obligations add up to $5,500 per month, and their income sources will only bring in $3,600 per month, this means they will have an annual shortfall of $22,800.
+This number can then be divided by 4% to get to $570,000.
+This is the “magic number” for this pre-retiree.
+Ideally, this amount will fund a retirement that could last as many as 30 years.

-It is important to keep in mind that there are many factors that could change a retiree’s financial status during retirement, including market volatility, health issues and higher taxes, Hardy notes.
+It is important to keep in mind that there are many factors that could change a retiree’s financial status during retirement, including market volatility, health issues, and higher taxes.

-Sound complicated?
-A retirement calculator can do all the work for you.
-The NewRetirement Retirement Calculator is an easy to use but very detailed and sophisticated tool.
-You input your information and the system performs hundreds of different calculations and provides charts to help you understand your financial situation.
-Don’t like your results?
-The calculator let’s you add more information, change your assumptions and keep playing with your data until you find a financial plan that will work for you.
+If this sounds really complicated, a retirement calculator can do all the work for you.
+The NewRetirement Retirement Calculator is an easy-to-use tool that is also very detailed and sophisticated.
+Once you input your information, the system performs hundreds of different calculations and provides charts to help you understand your financial situation.
+If you don’t like your results, the calculator let’s you add more information, change your assumptions, and keep playing with your data until you find a financial plan that will work for you.

 Scott Weiss, a certified financial planner and the director of financial planning for Weiss Financial Group in Mahopac, New York, does not believe in a “magic number.”
-In fact, sometimes having a “magic number” in mind could be detrimental, he says.
+In fact, Weisee believes that sometimes having a “magic number” in mind could be detrimental.